 In some cases, the person will not wake up.

 In 2015, neurologists published findings showing that there may be a way to predict when patients will awaken from a coma.
 During a coma, specific patterns of neuronal communication appear to be disrupted.

-Using functional MRI (fMRI) tests, the scientists noticed that patients who retained a particular strength of neuronal communication were more likely to recover from a coma.
+Using functional MRI (fMRI) tests, the scientists noticed that patients who retained a particular strength of neuronal communication were

 This could mean that fMRI might be able to predict a person’s likelihood of recovery.